Neuralized3/degoogled-magisk./root.md

    adb sideload your_custom_rom.zip
    ```
    *Note: The command terminal will likely pause at 47%.
 This is completely normal and means the PC has finished sending the file, and the phone is currently installing it.
 Wait for the phone screen to say "Step 2/2 completed."*
+4. After that if you want install MindtheGapps.zip the same way for native google support (don't use this, use microg for privacy, highly unrecommended MindtheGapps, avoid native google).
-4. Reboot your phone.
+5. Reboot your phone.
 Welcome to your new Custom OS!

 ---

-## Phase 5: Rooting with Magisk (Recovery Flashing Method) (Using a more modern alternative like KernelSU or APatch is way better but I suggest sticking with magisk.)
+## Phase 5: Rooting with Magisk (Using a more modern alternative like KernelSU or APatch is way better but I suggest sticking with magisk as it is more supported.)

+## Option A (Recovery Flashing Method)

+The following method is the legacy method for patching magisk into the system.
+Not used anymore.

 The developer of Magisk unified the app and the flashable file.
 You now use the exact same file for both installing the app and flashing the root files through your custom recovery.

 **1. Prepare the Magisk File:**
 * Download the official [Magisk APK](https://github.com/topjohnwu/Magisk/releases) to your computer.